gitHu6-newb/FoldingAtAltitude/README.md

 `     `	e) check the box for "tcp:" and enter in 36330<br>
 `     `	f) click "CREATE"

-35. From a computer with FAH installed on it, look in the lower right system tray for the FAH icon, click it and open up "Advanced."
+35. From a computer with FAH installed on it (It MUST be version 7.6.21 or later because of important security patches), look in the lower right system tray for the FAH icon, click it and open up "Advanced."
 This is your FAHControl. [fig 11](https://raw.githubusercontent.com/gitHu6-newb/FoldingAtAltitude/azmedia/fig_con.gif)

 36. At the bottom of the left pane should be two buttons: Add and Remove; click on "Add"